niclake/niclake.github.io/_pages/about.md

 My partner (R), our daughter (V), and our cats (Bearcat and Beau) reside in eastern Iowa, USA.

+### Contact

+I would love to hear from you.
+You can find the best ways to get in touch with me on my [Hello page](/hello).

 ### Colophon

 This website was created using [Jekyll](https://jekyllrb.com/), and is hosting on [GitHub Pages](https://pages.github.com/).
 The theme is based on the [Dracula theme][drac] for code editors and your favorite apps; curious eyes can check out [my style guide](/styleguide).
 The header font is [Orbitron](https://fonts.google.com/specimen/Orbitron), the code block font (and my default for my IDEs) is [Hack](https://sourcefoundry.org/hack/), and the base site font is controlled by your device.
 You can subscribe to [the RSS feed here](/feed).